yyong-brs/learn-kubernetes/chapter9.md

 As shown in Figure 9.9, this is a new deployment of the same old web app, using version 2 of the container image.
 There are three Pods, they’re all running, and the app works as expected—so far so good.

 ![图9.9](.\images\Figure9.9.png)

-​								**Figure 9.9	The Recreate update strategy doesn’t affect behavior until you release an update.**
+<center>图 9.9	The Recreate update strategy doesn’t affect behavior until you release an update.</center>

 This configuration is dangerous, though, and one you should use only if different versions of your app can’t coexist—something like a database schema update, where you need to be sure that only one version of your app connects to the database.
 Even in that case, you have better options, but if you have a scenario that definitely needs this approach, then you’d better be sure you test all your updates before you go live.
 If you deploy an update where the new Pods fail, you won’t know that until your old Pods have all been terminated, and your app will be completely unavailable.